What to Do After a Disaster

 Oviedo Comprehensive Emergency Management Plan

-Immediate Life Threatening Hazards are addressed during this phase.
+Immediate Life-Threatening Hazards are addressed during this phase.
 Depending on the magnitude of the disaster, this process can take several hours or up to 24 hours.

 After completion of the Life Threatening City Wide Survey, the disaster management operations move towards Recovery Operations which include debris removal from the major roadways and other city streets, restoration of utility service including (but not limited to) water, sewage, telephone, cable, gas, electric, etc).

 The Restoration Phase is also contingent upon many private utility providers and the resources they allocate to the area.
-All of these efforts are coordinate via the City of Oviedo Emergency Operations Center (EOC).
+All of these efforts are coordinated via the City of Oviedo Emergency Operations Center (EOC).
 Depending on the magnitude of the disaster, this process can take several hours to several days or perhaps weeks in extreme disaster situations.

 The City of Oviedo Comprehensive Emergency Management Plan includes management of Debris Removal.
 Any disaster that exceeds the capabilities of our local Public Works Responders will require the activation of our contractual Debris Contractor.
 Depending on the magnitude of the disaster, this process can take several days to a week or longer to fully mobilize.